These are the best discounts in the Great British Rail Sale

 You can trade speed for savings on other routes.
 From Portsmouth to London is only £4 on Southern’s longer journey to Victoria via Gatwick airport, rather than the fast South Western Railway service to Waterloo (£10).

 Intercity deals abound.
-For example on 13 January between Newcastle and London King's Cross there are heaps of tickets available at £25.10 on LNER (as well as some on Lumo at just £19.90).
-Compared with prices on the previous day, these are half-price or better.
+For example on 19 January, between Newcastle or Durham and London King's Cross, there are heaps of tickets available at £25.10 on LNER (as well as some on Lumo at just £19.90).

+Even better value: London to or from York on Grand Central for just £14.

 Yet I have failed to find cheap deals on CrossCountry between Manchester and either Reading or Bristol.

-Note: This piece is kept updated with the latest information